National Security Act (South Korea): Controversies

-Other well-known uses of the National Security act include the 1999 banning of the students' union Hanchongryun and the 2003 spy case against Song Du-yul, a Korean living in Germany.
-The severest penalty that could be given according to NSL is the death penalty.
-The best-known example of the death penalty is the People's Revolutionary Party Incident, where eight citizens were falsely charged and executed.
+Other well-known uses of the National Security Act include the 1999 banning of the students' union Hanchongryun and the 2003 spy case against Song Du-yul, a Korean living in Germany.
+The severest penalty that could be given in accordance with NSL is the death penalty.
+The best known example of the death penalty is the People's Revolutionary Party Incident, where eight citizens were falsely charged and executed.